Carlos Alpha (Shiney) Moon: 1906 – 1953

 - Periodicals: American Art Review, Feb.
 2006; American Art Review, Oct.
 1997; Alabama Heritage, Summer 1996; Alabama Heritage, Winter 2003

-- Museums: Dixie Art Colony Foundation, Wetumpka, AL, Georgia Museum of Art, Athens, GA; Jule Collins Smith Museum of Fine Art, Auburn, AL; Mobile Museum of Art, Mobile, AL; Montgomery Museum of Fine Arts, Montgomery, AL; Morris Museum of Art, Augusta, GA; Ogden Museum of Southern Art, New Orleans, LA
+- Museums: Dixie Art Colony Foundation, Wetumpka, AL, Georgia Museum of Art, Athens, GA; Jule Collins Smith Museum of Fine Art, Auburn, AL; Birmingham Museum of Art, Birmingham, AL; Montgomery Museum of Fine Arts, Montgomery, AL; Morris Museum of Art, Augusta, GA; Ogden Museum of Southern Art, New Orleans, LA

 - Archived Files: All archived files are password protected and available upon written request.
 The archive includes original letters by Moon, photographs and examples of her artwork.
 Access Carlos Alpha (Shiney) Moon Files (We are in the process of digitizing our archives.
 Additional content will be added on a regular basis as it becomes available.)